leomonan/listdelsame/QeexoAutoML_Embedded_Application_Guide.md

 # Qeexo AutoML Static Library Application Guide

-  Qeexo AutoML Static Library is genereated by Automl WebUI, which provdes the classify functions that was trained with the data collected by Automl WebUI's Data Collection page, you can easily get this library file from Automl WebUI, and easily apply the Qeexo AutoML classify technology by integrating the static library to your embeded device's binary.
+  Qeexo AutoML Static Library is genereated by Automl WebUI, which provides the classify functions that was trained with the data collected by Automl WebUI's Data Collection page, you can easily get this library file from Automl WebUI, and easily apply the Qeexo AutoML classify technology by integrating the static library to your embeded device's binary.

   This document is intended as a help to the integration process.

-### Get the static library package from WebUI
+### 1. Get the static library package from WebUI

 You can download the static library package from the  Automl WebUI's Models page, as shown in below picture:

 ![](https://github.com/leomonan/listdelsame/blob/master/download_the_static_library_package.jpg?token=AGRW7CKHCT6HMMUYIL6EWVDAUSZWM)

-Please click 'save .zip'  to save the static library package to your local path, the file will be saved with the name of {board_name}_{algorithm}\_{version}_static.zip.
-Take STWINKT1B board as example, if you choose the gbm algorithm to train model, you will get 'STWIN-gbm-1.0-static.zip'.
+Please click 'save .zip'  to save the static library package to your local path, the file will be saved with the name of {board_name}_{algorithm}\_{version}_static.zip,  take STWINKT1B board as example, if you choose the gbm algorithm to train model, you will get 'STWIN-gbm-1.0-static.zip'.

 By extracting the .zip file, you will get two files:
 ```